Kevin-Meda/Covid_TimeSeries_forecasting_LSTM_neural_network/README.md

-# Covid Prediction in Germany
+# Covid Deaths Prediction in Germany
 ## Covid Prediction for Germany in December 2021

 Machine Learning/Deep Learning Prediction for Covid Cases